blakekrpec/PyPeekr/README.md

 - Next:
     - Test ability to handle lists as both max and average in Windows.
-    - OpenHardwareMonitor CPU loads are wronged.
+    - OpenHardwareMonitor CPU loads are wronge.
 Compared against LibreHardwareMonitor, Task Manager, and Riva Stat Server.
 All were same except OHM.
+        - Try to use LibreHardwareMonitors webserver.
+Their repo has python examples for accessing data from their webserver.
     - Add support for AMD GPUs to Linux server.
 Use pyamdgpuinfo module.
     - Add support for AMD CPUs and GPUs to Windows client.
 Currently the Windows client looks specifically for the intelcpu and nvidiagpu nodes.
         - Linux client should support them as long as the server does since the Linux server ships data already in the desired format.